alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

     > - decide in which contexts and specific instances fairness is important and relevant (which it may not always be), and
     > - design, implement and enforce appropriate governance requirements for ‘fairness’ as applicable to the entities that they regulate.

-    Therefore, there is clear regulatory appetite and industry need for both domain-specific and cross-cutting guidance on how to embed considerations of fairness and equality into the deign, development, and deployment of digital technologies.
+    Therefore, there is clear regulatory appetite and industry need for both domain-specific and cross-cutting guidance on how to embed considerations of fairness and equality into the design, development, and deployment of digital technologies.

 #### Fairness Pattern